radiodee1/chat-bert/data/README.md

 stop; ok; 1
 exit; ok; 1

-# this is the 'mixin' room listing...
+# this, below, is the 'mixin' room listing...
 # in the example implementation this room is populated by the
 # gpt-j content.
+In the example the room is comprised of many pairs.

 room:3
 mixin:0